oliverwu1024/e-commerce_app/README.md

 ### For sellers
 - Multi-image + video listings with reorderable galleries
-- Connect Stripe, Square, or PayPal — funds land in your account directly
+- Connect Stripe or Square — funds land in your account directly
 - Stripe Identity verification for higher trust tier
 - Two-way Square Catalog sync (edits in either system propagate)
 - Earnings dashboard with provider-fee breakdown